cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: With no less than 6 articles, @capella_arcadia is the main theme of the December's #EclipseNewsletter 📰 Thank you @roxannejo…
+> RT [Obeo](https://www.obeosoft.com/): With no less than 6 articles, @capella_arcadia is the main theme of the December's #EclipseNewsletter 📰 Thank you @roxannejo…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Mon Dec 18 15:49:02 +0000 2017](https://twitter.com/bruncedric/status/942783775993487360)